Genivia/ugrep/README.md

                   (faint), `h' (highlight), `i' (invert), `u' (underline).
 Selec- tively overrides GREP_COLORS.

+           --[no-]confirm
+                  Do (not) confirm actions in -Q query mode.
+The default is  con- firm.

            --cpp  Output file matches in C++.
 See also options --format and -u.

            --csv  Output  file matches in CSV.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

            -D ACTION, --devices=ACTION
                   If  an  input  file  is  a device, FIFO or socket, use ACTION to process it.
 By default, ACTION  is  `skip',  which  means  that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process  it.
 By default,  ACTION  is  `skip',  i.e.,  silently  skip directories unless specified on the command line.
 If ACTION is `read', warn when  directories  are  read  as input.
 If ACTION is `recurse', read all files under each directory, recursively, following sym- bolic  links  only  if  they  are  on the command line.
 This is equivalent  to  the  -r  option.
 If   ACTION   is   `derefer- ence-recurse', read all files under each directory, recursively, following symbolic links.
 This is equivalent to the -R  option.

            --depth=[MIN,][MAX], -1, -2 ... -9, --10, --11 ...
                   Restrict  recursive  searches  from  MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified  path  without recursing  into  subdirectories.
 Note that -3 -5, -3-5, or -35 search 3 to 5 levels deep.
 Enables -R if -R or -r is not speci- fied.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
                   Note that longer patterns take precedence over shorter patterns.
                   This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'),  to  specify  a pattern after option -f or after the FILE arguments.

            --encoding=ENCODING
                   The encoding  format  of  the  input,  where  ENCODING  can  be:
                   `binary',  `ASCII',  `UTF-8',  `UTF-16', `UTF-16BE', `UTF-16LE',
                   `UTF-32',  `UTF-32BE',   `UTF-32LE',   `LATIN1',   `ISO-8859-1',
                   `ISO-8869-2',    `ISO-8869-3',    `ISO-8869-4',    `ISO-8869-5',
                   `ISO-8869-6',    `ISO-8869-7',    `ISO-8869-8',    `ISO-8869-9',
                   `ISO-8869-10',   `ISO-8869-11',   `ISO-8869-13',  `ISO-8869-14',
                   `ISO-8869-15',  `ISO-8869-16',  `MAC',   `MACROMAN',   `EBCDIC',
                   `CP437',   `CP850',   `CP858',   `CP1250',  `CP1251',  `CP1252',
                   `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',  `CP1258',
                   `KOI8-R', `KOI8-U', `KOI8-RU'.

            --exclude=GLOB
                   Skip files whose name matches GLOB using wildcard matching, same as -g !GLOB.
 GLOB can use **, *, ?, and [...] as wildcards, and
                   \  to  quote  a wildcard or backslash character literally.
 When GLOB contains a `/',  full  pathnames  are  matched.
 Otherwise basenames  are  matched.
 When GLOB ends with a `/', directories are excluded as if --exclude-dir is specified.
 Otherwise  files are  excluded.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should  be  quoted  to  prevent  shell globbing.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories  whose  name  matches  GLOB  from recursive searches.
 GLOB can use **, *, ?, and [...] as wildcards, and  \
                   to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are  matched.
 Note  that  --exclude-dir patterns take priority over --include-dir patterns.
 GLOB should be quoted  to  prevent shell globbing.
 This option may be repeated.

            --exclude-from=FILE
                   Read  the  globs  from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines  starting  with a `#' and empty lines in FILE are ignored.
 When FILE is a `-', standard input  is  read.
                   This option may be repeated.

            --exclude-fs=MOUNTS
                   Exclude   file   systems  specified  by  MOUNTS  from  recursive searches, MOUNTS is a comma-separated list of  mount  points  or pathnames   of   directories   on   file   systems.
 Note  that --exclude-fs mounts  take  priority  over  --include-fs  mounts.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be matched.
 This makes  ugrep  behave as fgrep.
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            -f FILE, --file=FILE
                   Read newline-separated patterns from FILE.
 White space in  pat- terns is significant.
 Empty lines in FILE are ignored.
 If FILE does not exist, the GREP_PATH environment variable  is  used  as path   to   FILE.
 If   that   fails,   looks   for   FILE  in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option ...]', where `exts' is a comma-separated list  of  file- name  extensions  and `command' is a filter utility.
 The filter utility should read from standard input and  write  to  standard output.
 Files matching one of `exts' are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more  `option'  separated by spacing may be specified, which are passed verbatim to the command.
 A `%' as `option' expands  into the  pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when  search- ing  standard input.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.

            --format=FORMAT